Frank Rijkaard: Netherlands

 Rijkaard worked as assistant to Guus Hiddink with the Netherlands national team during the 1998 World Cup; this was his first experience of coaching, as he had taken a break from football after retiring as a player.
 At the World Cup, the Netherlands lost the semi-final to Brazil on penalties.
 When Hiddink resigned as manager, Rijkaard was chosen as his replacement, although he was not first choice.

 As the Netherlands were joint hosts of UEFA Euro 2000, they did not take part in the qualifiers, playing only friendlies for two years.
-In Rijkaard's first game, the Netherlands beat Peru 2-0.
+In Rijkaard's first game, the Netherlands beat Peru 2–0.
 Between October 1998 and November 1999, they did not win a single game, drawing nine and losing to Morocco and Brazil.

 At Euro 2000, the Dutch team topped the group with three wins; 1–0 against the Czech Republic, 3–0 against Denmark and 3–2 against France.
-In the quarter-final, beat Yugoslavia 6-1, breaking the record for the biggest win at a European Championship.
+In the quarter-final, they beat Yugoslavia 6–1, breaking the record for the biggest win at a European Championship.
 The Netherlands played some of the best football of the tournament, but lost their semi-final match to ten-man Italy on penalties, having also missed two penalties in regular time; Rijkaard resigned immediately afterwards.
 It was rumoured that he would move to Italy to coach his former club Milan, but this did not happen.